NHSDigital/record-a-vaccination-guidance/app/finding-a-patient.md

 * spell their name, for example, Catherine could be Katherine, or Smith could be Smythe
 * confirm their previous postcode if they have recently moved

+If a patient is homeless, enter the postcode ZZ99 3VZ to find them.

 ## If you cannot find a match

 You can create a new patient if you’ve tried searching by their NHS number and demographics and you’re confident there is no existing patient record.